The 5 most nefarious opera performances

 Burkhard Kosminski's version of Tannhäuser by Wagner, Düsseldorf, 2013

 "Tannhäuser", German opera in three acts, is usually a work that generates emotions.
 But this is not the case for Burkhard Kosminski’s version, which embarrassed all.
-By transposing the drama into the era of Nazi concentration camps, the director aroused a feeling of outrage in the audience of Düsseldorf, to such an extent that the spectators found themselves in discomfort, some of them even sought medical help, booing and screaming.
+By transposing the drama into the era of Nazi concentration camps, the director aroused a feeling of outrage in the Düsseldorf audience, to such an extent that the spectators found themselves in discomfort, some of them even seeking medical help, booing and screaming.
 From the beginning, Bukhard Kosminski revealed himself to be extremely provocative: there were scenes of people dying in gas chambers, surrounded by a glass block.
 The opera included rape scenes, violence, swastikas and members of a family having their heads shaved ahead of their execution.
 As a result, Tannhaüser was cancelled after only one performance, before being transformed into a concert version by the Düsseldorf Opera House.

 William Tell by Rossini, directed by Damiano Michieletto in London, 2015